We are pleased to announce the 2025 AHTA Conference speakers!

 She has provided education at state, national and international forums including outreach trips in Kyrgyzstan and Nepal.
 She continues to raise the profile of paediatric hand therapy through not only her participation and chairing of several committees and forums, but also regularly presents and co-chairs national and international conferences, workshops and scientific committees in hand therapy and hand surgery.

 Kath enjoys health service design and improvement work splitting her clinical time with program and project positions.
-She has a Master of Health Management and has held positions focused on statewide quality improvement in Queensland, allied health service design and education.
+She has a Master of Health Management and has held positions focussed on statewide quality improvement in Queensland, allied health service design and education.
 She has a particular interest in contemporary approaches, including value-based health care, which she has presented at national quality and safety, and paediatric healthcare forums.

 Her truest clinical passion is working with babies and their families in the first year of life helping to establish life long health outcomes!